What Generation are the Worst Drivers in the US?

 Younger generations already get a bad rap.
-Millennials, individuals born in the early 1980s to the mid-1990s, and Generation Z, who
+Millennials, individuals born in the early 1980s to the mid-1990s, and Generation Z, who were born from the late 1990s to the 2000s, receive harsh criticism from some elders.

 These younger generations are usually depicted as lazy narcissists who are entitled and obsessed with their selfies.